Best Wi-Fi Boosters and Extenders for Your RV

 Dave Schafer

-But it’s hard to find good Wi-Fi on the road.
-You can search RV park Wi-Fi ratings for hours but still end up staying somewhere with terrible internet.
+It’s hard to find good Wi-Fi on the road.
+You can search RV park Wi-Fi ratings for hours but stay somewhere with terrible internet.
 Often, even upgraded campground Wi-Fi is unsatisfactory.
-That’s why many RV owners get a Wi-Fi extender to strengthen wimpy campground Wi-Fi into something faster and more dependable.
+Many RV owners get a Wi-Fi extender to strengthen weak campground Wi-Fi into something faster and more dependable.

-You can also get a booster that strengthens your cellular connection, so you can use it in areas with poor service.
-Cell phone boosters for buildings can provide up to 100 dB gain, but for RVs the highest gain is around 65 dB.
-Boosters can be used with cell phones, mobile hotspots, and LTE home internet plans.
-Boosters may be designed for 3G, 4G LTE, and 5G networks and can be used with cell phones, mobile hotspots, and LTE home internet plans.
+You can also get a booster that strengthens your cellular connection so you can use it in areas with poor service.
+Cell phone boosters can provide up to 100 dB gain, but for RVs, the highest gain is around 65 dB.
+Boosters can be used with cell phones, mobile hotspots, and 5G home internet plans.

 A Wi-Fi booster or cellular extender can help connect you to get the most out of the internet in your RV.
 We’ve reviewed dozens of options, and here are the best Wi-Fi range extenders and cellular (4G LTE) signal boosters.